-Are you one of the many who live their sports through memories of their youth or by watching others in front of the box watching the dedicated sports channels, supporting a sport’s team, attending cricket one-dayers, tennis cups, golf classics, or even visiting the oval with their kids in school sport?
-If cheering is the only workout your lungs get and the Mexican wave is about as physical as you can manage, then you need to get active.
+If cheering is the only workout your lungs get and the Mexican wave is about as physical as you can manage, you need to get active.

-With more than 30 years behind me as a dietitian, I’ve heard 1000s of excuses to explain inactivity away.
+With more than 35 years behind me as a dietitian, I have heard 1000s of excuses to explain inactivity away.

-Too tired, too old, don’t like it, too wet, too hot, the list goes on forever.
+Too tired, too old, don't like it, too wet, too hot, too cold, too busy.
+The list goes on forever.

 1. No time?

 Park further away from the drop-off zone or shops so you walk a little further.

 Stand while you are watching TV (or at least during the ad breaks) or talking on the phone.